Blair Ashby 720-789-4000

 Words and concepts to assist you with increasing your knowledge for improving your life.

-Here is a glossary I’ve developed to assist you with becoming more self-aware and improving your life with that knowledge.
+Here is a glossary I’ve developed to assist you with learning self-compassion, becoming more self-aware, and improving your life with that knowledge.
 Awareness is the foundation of non-reactive living and limiting the amount of suffering that you experience.
-Thus, I developed this glossary to aid you in understanding how our minds work and give you some familiarity with the standard terms I use on this website, in my classes, and coaching sessions.
-Please contact me here if you’d like to offer some comments, improvements, or questions.
+Thus, I developed this glossary to aid you in understanding how your mind works and give you some familiarity with the standard terms I use on this website, in my classes, and coaching sessions.

 A